AnthonySteele/anthonysteele.github.io/CoupledTesting.md

 Most tests that we see in practice are too closely coupled to the code under test.

-[There is demo code in a github repository for this blog post](https://github.com/AnthonySteele/CoupledTestDemo), so that the techniques can be worked through.
+[There is demo code in a GitHub repository for this blog post](https://github.com/AnthonySteele/CoupledTestDemo), so that the techniques can be worked through.
 But bear in mind that this code does nothing, it is merely a reworking of the sample ASP "weather forecast controller".
 In itself, it is far to simple to need the testing done here.
 But it must be small to be a readable demo stand-in for a much larger application, that would have many more classes with multiple methods arranged in more layers.

 The demo code is a .NET 8 [ASP.NET Core](https://dotnet.microsoft.com/en-us/apps/aspnet) Web Api.
 It has [a controller](https://github.com/AnthonySteele/CoupledTestDemo/blob/main/WeatherService/Controllers/WeatherForecastController.cs), that calls [a service](https://github.com/AnthonySteele/CoupledTestDemo/blob/main/WeatherService/Controllers/WeatherForecastService.cs) that calls a repository that presumably does the data retrieval.
 So far, so familiar.